-Buying your first car is a thrilling experience that many people look forward to.
+Buying your first car is a thrilling experience!
 On one hand, it’s a milestone that declares maturity and status.
 On the other, car ownership is a big responsibility, and the process can seem daunting.
 If you’re in the market, here are some foolproof tips on how to buy your first car.

 Set a realistic budget